Dian-Lazarov/University-Assignments/README.md

 # University_Assignments
-This repo contains all my programming university assignments.
+This repository contains all my programming assignments from university.